thelounge/thelounge.github.io/_guides/reverse-proxies.md

 If you have [file uploads](/docs/configuration#fileupload) enabled in The Lounge, you may hit an issue when going over nginx's default upload limit, which will result in a 413 (Request Entity Too Large) error.
 To prevent this from happening, disable or increase [client_max_body_size](https://nginx.org/en/docs/http/ngx_http_core_module.html#client_max_body_size) variable.

 If you have set [`baseUrl`](/docs/configuration#fileupload) option, then you will need to add extra configuration to proxy the upload urls.
-For example, if you set `baseURL` to `https://example.com/folder/` then you need to add `location /folder/` to your nginx configuration:
+For example, if you set `baseUrl` to `https://example.com/folder/` then you need to add `location /folder/` to your nginx configuration:

 ```nginx
 location /folder/ {